 Periodical burrows and a molt

 Brood X includes these three species, which are not always easy to tell apart.
 The Pharaoh cicadas, Magicicada septendecim, are the largest and the ones that can be found the furthest north of all the periodical cicadas.
 They are characterized by their broad orange stripes on their abdomen, the patch of orange between their eyes and wing, and of course their species specific song that they all have.
 The Dwarf cicada, Magicicadacassini, or Cassini's periodical cicada, is smaller, has no orange between the eye and wing, and usually an all black abdomen.
 The Decula cicada, Magicicadaseptendecula, is similar in size to the dwarf Cassini, also lacks an orange patch between the eye and wing, and has some orange on its abdomen.
 The last two are easily confused.
-They of course have species specific calls.
+They of course have species specific calls and only males call.
 While the 13 year periodical cicadas are often treated as different species, many now think they're variations of these three species that come out in their own broods of 13 years.

 A periodical cicada sheds its skin for the last time.